dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 always calculates the frames between two keyframes.
 In a loop, the first keyframe is also the last keyframe, if no keyframe is specified at the end.

-If you set the length of the animation to 4 seconds now, the animation will move back and forth.
+If you set the animation length to 4 seconds now, the animation will move back and forth.

 ### Track settings